© David Llewellyn

 The last was said as much to Anabel.

 “You can see her anytime,” said Anabel, “from a distance, and as long as she isn’t in the barn.”
 She didn’t say the “distance” thing out loud.
 That would have been rude.
 But the barn was for Minnie and no-one else.
 Just Minnie and Anabel.

 Kids on the farm were an occupational hazard, or at least this was what Grandad called them, and Anabel was pretty sure she knew what he meant.
-They turned up with their parents or scout troop or whoever and made too much noise.
+They turned up with their parents or scout troop or whatever and they made too much noise.
 Usually they complained about being bored or cold or wet or hungry until they found something better to do.
 For the bright ones, this didn’t take too long.
 For the most part, Anabel ignored them.
 Sometimes there weren’t any kids on the farm which made ignoring them even harder but sometimes, only sometimes, Anabel would make friends with one of them.
-One of them was never going to be Ginny and for the moment she was the only kid on the farm.
+One of them was never going to be Jinny and for the moment she was the only other kid on the farm.

 She had just finished brushing the long black hairs at the end of Minnie’s tail when Grandad came out to make his inspection.